 HTTP requests are normally sent in cleartext.
 It is a critical security problem for some internet transactions such as online banking or e-commerce.
 The HTTPS protocol is a solution for such an application.
 It uses a security technology known as Secure Sockets Layer (SSL).

 This technology encrypts the information sent between the client and the host.
 HTTPS uses a TCP transport protocol and operates at the application layer of the OSI model.
-The URL displays https:// in the address bar instead of Http:// when using HTTPS protocol.
+The URL displays HTTP:// in the address bar instead of HTTPs:// when using the HTTPS protocol.
 An example of an HTTPS URL address is https://sciencerack.com.